 Under this 5-year contract, Insight is producing a series of reports based on the National Center for Education Statistics (NCES) 2016 Progress in International Reading Literacy Study (PIRLS).
-Conducted by NCES, PIRLS is an international comparative study of the reading literacy of students in the 4th grade.
-PIRLS was initiated in 2001 and is administered every 5 years, with more than 50 countries currently participating.
+Conducted by NCES, PIRLS is an international comparative study of the reading literacy of students in the fourth grade.
+Initiated in 2001, PIRLS is administered every 5 years, with more than 50 countries currently participating.

-As a subcontractor to RTI International, Insight will develop a number of reports and technical documents for a wide variety of audiences as part of this contract.
+As a subcontractor to RTI International, Insight develops reports and technical documents for a wide variety of audiences as part of this contract.
+The products include—

-- Briefings for media outlets, congressional staff, and Federal agencies on the PIRLS assessments as well as cross-national analyses of literacy results
+- Briefings for media outlets, congressional staff, and federal agencies on the PIRLS assessments and cross-national analyses of literacy results

-- Responses to the National Curriculum Questionnaire on behalf of the United States, synthesizing the curriculum standards in a number of representative States
+- Responses to the National Curriculum Questionnaire on behalf of the United States, synthesizing the curriculum standards in several representative States

 - A chapter on the United States for the PIRLS Encyclopedia